Coolidge store owned by Arizona lawmaker’s family is robbed

 Rep. T.J.
 Shope was chairing House votes when he learned of the armed robbery Thursday afternoon.

-Although it’s not immediately clear what was taken from the store, Shope says he hoped therobbers are arrested and prosecuted.
-He later tweeted that Shope the had heard from Coolidge Police Chief Harry Grizzle that the 3 suspects were caught and thanked police from Coolidge and the Gila River Indian Community.
+Although it’s not immediately clear what was taken from the store, Shope says he hopes the robbers are arrested and prosecuted.

 Police responded to Shope’s IGA and initial reports indicated that an unidentified man pulled out a weapon during the incident.

-Coolidge police said they were searching for the man and two unidentified women.
+Coolidge police say they are now are searching for the man and two unidentified women.

-Coolidge police said the male suspect also was wanted in connection with another theft that occurred Thursday morning in Coolidge.
+They say the male suspect also is wanted in connection with another theft that occurred Thursday morning in Coolidge.

 Sign up for Daily Newsletters